 On Thursday morning, I received an e-mail from Walmart.com stating, ‘Congrats on creating your Walmart account.’
 It looked legitimate, spot-on actually.
 I even hovered over the links to see the e-mail addresses to which they are linked — all legitimate, but I didn’t dare click, airing on the side of caution.

-The ‘Congrats’ message was sent to a general e-mail to which two of us at Instabill have access, to the attention of someone named ‘Den.’
+The ‘Congrats’ message was sent to a general e-mail to which only two of us at Instabill have access, to the attention of someone named ‘Den.’
 There is no one at Instabill buy that name, so obviously this raised a red flag.

 If this was a con job, it’s the best I’ve seen — and I’ve seen quite a few in my short three years in the payments industry.